Hepatitis A, B, & C Antibodies Confirmation Panel

 - Hepatitis C Virus (HCV) Antibody

-Hepatitis A is considered a sexually transmitted disease (STD), but can also be transmitted by close contact with an infected individual or contaminated food.
-Hepatitis A is a very contagious infection that affects the liver that is preventable by a vaccine.
+Hepatitis A can be transmitted sexually (as an STD) or through close contact with an infected individual, but it is typically contracted through ingestion of food contaminated with fecal water.
+It is a very contagious liver disease that is preventable by a vaccine.

-This blood test is used for differential diagnosis of hepatitis and searches for the presence of IgM antibody to hepatitis A virus.
+This blood test is used for differential diagnosis of hepatitis and searches for the presence of IgG and IgM antibodies to hepatitis A virus.

 Symptoms of hepatitis A include: